karrirasinmaki/blackpepperswing-www/pages/dance-passes.md

 layout: page-fullwidth

 meta_title: Dance Passes
-meta_description: Single payment, all the classes
+meta_description: Total freedom of dancing.
+One pass, one payment, all the classes.

 title: "&nbsp;"